felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I wasn't always aware of how bad my learning anxiety was and I had no idea of the choke hold it had on my life.
-I'm convinced that most people who suffer that condition don't realize it either.
+I'm convinced that most people who suffer this condition don't realize it either.

-In my younger years, to the outsider, I must have looked like a virtuoso of everything I touched.
-I could improvise on the piano with sensitivity at age 9 after a single year of home classes.
+In my younger years, to an outsider, I must have looked like a virtuoso of everything I touched.
+I could improvise on the piano with emotion at age 9 after a single year of home classes.
 I intuitively understood Mathematics from a young age up to well into my college years.
 Words flowed naturally through me when I was writing, both in French and in